 A typical Kiwi holiday park is set in an attractive park-like surrounding with lots of nature right of your doorstep.
 Many are located near the beach, lakes or rivers.
 Your camping spot usually includes your own power plug in and picnic table.
 You can cook in your campervan or use the communal kitchen – which is a great way to meet other travelers or locals!

 We know, that most travelers love to spend their time in New Zealand with being spontaneous, but please remember: timing is everything planning your Holiday Park Trip during the summer break from around December 26 through January.
 Campsites fill up quickly and reservations in advance become necessary.
 If you want to avoid the crows, we recommend to travel March through May.
 Temperatures will range around 20 degrees, with lot’s of sunshine and less rain.
-Want to find out more about New Zealand’s season and climate?
-Have a look at our weather page.

 Stay on private land with “Campable”